agrc/porter/README.md

 - carries things, such as bags
 - performs routine cleaning, likely on a train, taking care of the sleeping berths.

-AGRC tracks the additions, replacements, and deletions of SGID items (in the broadest sense of add, replace, or delete) through issues in this repository.
+UGRC tracks the additions, replacements, and deletions of SGID items (in the broadest sense of add, replace, or delete) through issues in this repository.

 ## How to use

-1. [Create a new issue](https://github.com/agrc/cemetery/issues/new/choose) when an application, dataset, or both needs to be added, deleted, or moved to a different long-term storage
+1. [Create a new issue](https://github.com/agrc/porter/issues/new/choose) when an application, dataset, or both needs to be added, deleted, or moved to a different long-term storage
 1. Choose the `Removing Data From Anywhere` (for moving or deleting data) or `Introduce data to the SGID` (for adding data) template from the buttons
 1. Tag the three triagers (one from each team) in the triage section:
    - [ ] Data Team Triage (@gregbunce)